Scleroderma and Other Fibrosing Conditions

 Many patients with EF can achieve full remission.
 Some factors that are associated with poor outcome include younger age of onset, presence of morphea lesions, and truncal involvement.
 Physical therapy is important to combat the disability associated with flexion contractures.
-Although the prognosis of EF is frequently favorable, this may require a prolonged course of treatment and the possibility of treatment related toxicity.

 How to utilize team care?